The Supreme Court of Canada has opened the way for new end-of-life

 will depend on the exact situation of the patient at the end of life.

-ensure that this is a wise life-ending
+is a wise life-ending

 Then the particular methods

 of dying will not be as important

 as achieving the desired, planned, & authorized result

 death for this patient.

 The core of any new end-of-life medical care act

 authorizing these five medical methods of managing dying

 will be a set of careful safeguards